General Settings for the Amelia WordPress Booking Plugin

 This setting allows you to choose the number of items you and your employees will see on the admin pages of the plugin.
 Since you have from 9 to 30 options you can adjust the look of your pages as you prefer.

 This setting allows you to choose which page you will see first whenever you access your back-end.
 By default, it is set to show the Dashboard page first, but if you prefer you can change it to Appointments or Calendar, or if you just use Events you can change it to Events.

 This option allows you to add the Google Map API Key so you can show a Google static map on the “Locations” page.

-This option allows you to set the URL on which the customers will be redirected once they schedule the appointment.
-If you don’t set it once your customers click on the Finish button they will be back on the first booking step.
+This option allows you to set the URL to which the customers will be redirected once they schedule an appointment.
+If you don’t configure it, once your customers click on the Finish button they will be brought back to the first booking step.

 With this setting, you can set the path where you want attachments to be saved (if you use the Attachment custom field).
 If you leave this field empty, all attachments will be uploaded to the WordPress ‘uploads’ folder.

 Enable Google reCAPTCHA